If you are having problems logging in, please call HIA helpdesk on 1300 650 620 during business hours.

 This briefing paper is part of the first phase of the project providing background information and identifying key issues that have been identified by the project team.

-The briefing paper is available from 1 December to 27 January for stakeholders to review and provide comments.
-The briefing paper will be supported by targeted consultation which involves interviewing and/or surveying the interested parties to further identify and examine regulatory barriers for off-site construction.
+The briefing was recently available for stakeholders to review and provide comments.
+The briefing paper is also being supported by targeted consultation which involves interviewing and/or surveying the interested parties to further identify and examine regulatory barriers for off-site construction.

 Swinburne University of Technology (SUT) is undertaking the research and development work on this project on behalf of HIA.